 Kim Jong-un will likely never be invited to Donald Trump’s Mar-a-Lago estate, but the North Korean leader knows how to make his presence felt there nonetheless.

 When Trump hosted Japanese prime minister Shinzo Abe in February, news of a North Korea missile test interrupted the proceedings, turning a dining area into a socially awkward situation room.
-Another test came last week, just before a visit to the Florida resort by Chinese president Xi Jinping.
+Another test came in April, just before a visit to the Florida resort by Chinese president Xi Jinping.
+(Read latest, July 4: North Korea just test-launched a missile capable of hitting Alaska)

 The world is, of course, accustomed to attention-seeking military stunts from North Korea.
 It’s just that they’re getting harder to dismiss.
 The rogue nation established its nuclear prowess years ago, and its missile technology appears to be advancing at an alarming rate.
 Some analysts believe it could have the ability to hit US metros with nuclear-tipped intercontinental ballistic missiles (ICBMs) within a few years.